sriramsriram3/E-COMMERCE-CHATBOT/README.md

 conda activate <env_path>
 ```

-## Create a requirement.txt file and install it
+### Create a requirement.txt file and install it

 ```bash
 pip install -r requirements.txt
 ```
-## Create a .env file for keeping your environment variable.
+### Create a .env file for keeping your environment variable.
 - GROQ_API_KEY = "xxxxxxxxxxxxxxxxxxxxxx"
 - ASTRA_DB_API_ENDPOINT = "https://xxxxxxxxxxxxxxxxxxxx-us-east-2.apps.astra.datastax.com"
 - ASTRA_DB_APPLICATION_TOKEN = "AstraCS:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 - ASTRA_DB_KEYSPACE = "default_keyspace"

-## Use setup.py for installing your local package.
+### Use setup.py for installing your local package.

 - <either mention -e . inside your requirements.txt Or run python setup.py install >

+## How It Works

+User Query: The user sends a query to the bot through the /chat endpoint.
+Retrieval: Relevant product data is retrieved from AstraDB using vector similarity search.
+Generation: The Mistral model on GROQ generates a response using the retrieved data.
+Chat History & Memory: Past conversations and chat history are managed to provide contextual responses.